“I never said that! What are you talking about?”

 - feel like you’re always doing things wrong, always to blame for something

-- make excuses for behavior that is objectively abusive (whether that’s emotional, physical, or sexual abuse).
+- make excuses for behavior that is objectively abusive (whether that’s emotional abuse, physical, or sexual abuse).

 - become isolated from the people you trust, such as close friends and family members.
 The gaslighter may have played a role in, or encouraged your withdrawal